stadiamaps/swiftui-autocomplete-search/README.md

 # Stadia Maps Autocomplete Search for SwiftUI

-This package lets you add geographic autocomplete search to a SwiftUI app.
+This package helps you easily add geographic autocomplete search to a SwiftUI app.

 * Displays a search box and list which you can embed in other views
 * Provides a callback handler with the result details when users tap a result